vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 How to build GUI with JavaFX using FXML markup and SceneBuilder.

 ## The traditional way
-In the previous article, we created a simple Hello World application.
-TODO LINK.
+In the previous article, [we created a simple Hello World application](/javafx-hello-world).
 Just a quick refresher - the code looked like this.

 ```java
 @Override